 ‘The Dark Night of the Soul’

 Hansen enrolled in the Master of Arts in Spiritual Formation program.
 After 18 months, she sensed God was inviting her to transfer to the Master of Divinity program.
 She did so with great trepidation.
-Within the first three years of school, she entered into a dark night of the soul, which then ushered her into another two and half years of what she describes as a wilderness phase.
+Within the first three years of school, she entered into what she calls "a dark night of the soul," which then ushered her into another two and half years of what she describes as a wilderness phase.
 In total, it took her five and half years to complete the program.

 Layered upon her faith and identity crises were sustained parenting and marital challenges.
 She’d hoped things at home would improve because she’d answered God’s call.
 Although she felt like her world was falling apart, she persevered.
 She studied diligently, even amidst God’s deafening silence.